deep011/redis-cluster-tool/README.md

 del_keys job used 92 seconds(about two million keys per second)

 The del_keys job can be speed up with lock-free list in the future.

+You can also use the '-l' option to limit the commands to be executed in every redis node.

+Supported glob-style patterns:

++ h?llo matches hello, hallo and hxllo

++ h*llo matches hllo and heeeello

++ h[ae]llo matches hello and hallo, but not hillo

++ h[^e]llo matches hallo, hbllo, ... but not hello

++ h[a-b]llo matches hallo and hbllo

+Use \ to escape special characters if you want to match them verbatim.

 ## License